windsurfer99/ST_StreamLabs-Water-Flow/README.md

 This is an optional value to control the level of logging in the IDE.
 Normally this can be unset unless debugging is desired.

 ### Device Handler User Interface
-The following paragraphs describe the user interface
+The following paragraphs describe the user interface elements.
 #### Home/Away
+This icon provides a graphical representation of the StreamLabs Home/Away status.
+The Home/Away status defines
 #### Pause
 #### Refresh
 #### Usage Today